Public Relations Officer

 - respond to enquiries from the public, media and other organisations

-- arrange interviews with journalists, prepare and distribute news releases, and make statements to the media
+- arrange interviews with journalists, prepare and distribute media releases, and liaise with and make statements to the media

 - write, edit and arrange production of newsletters, in-house magazines, pamphlets and brochures

-- assist in preparing organisational documents such as annual reports, corporate profiles and submissions
+- assist with preparing organisational documents such as annual reports, corporate profiles and submissions

 - write speeches, prepare visual aids and make public presentations

-- oversee production of visual (film or video), audio and electronic material, including managing websites
+- oversee production of visual, audio and electronic material, including managing websites

 - organise special events such as open days, visits, exhibitions and functions